 §11.302.
 Underwriting Rules and Guidelines.

 (a) General Provisions.
 Pursuant to Tex.
 Gov’t Code, §2306.148 and §2306.185(b), the Board is authorized to adopt underwriting standards as set forth in this section.
 Furthermore for Housing Credit Allocation, Code §42(m)(2), requires the tax credits allocated to a Development not to exceed the amount necessary to assure feasibility.
 Additionally, 24 CFR Parts 92 and 93, as further described in CPD Notice 15-11 require the Department to adopt rules and standards to determine the appropriate Multifamily Direct Loan feasibility.
 The rules adopted pursuant to the Tex.
-Gov’t Code and the Code are developed to result in an Underwriting Report ("Report") used by the Board in decision making with the goal of assisting as many Texans as possible by providing no more financing than necessary based on an independent analysis of Development feasibility.
+Gov’t Code and the Code are developed to result in an Underwriting Report (Report) used by the Board in decision making with the goal of assisting as many Texans as possible by providing no more financing than necessary based on an independent analysis of Development feasibility.
 The Report generated in no way guarantees or purports to warrant the actual performance, feasibility, or viability of the Development.

 (b) Report Contents.
 The Report provides a synopsis and reconciliation of the Application information submitted by the Applicant.
 For the purpose of this subchapter the term Application includes additional documentation submitted after the initial award of funds that is relevant to any subsequent reevaluation.
-The Report contents will be based upon information that is provided in accordance with and within the timeframes set forth in 10 TAC Chapter 11, Subchapter A or a Notice of Funds Availability ("NOFA"), as applicable
+The Report contents will be based upon information that is provided in accordance with and within the timeframes set forth in this chapter,10 TAC Chapter 11, or in a Notice of Funds Availability (NOFA), as applicable

 (c) Recommendations in the Report.
-The conclusion of the Report includes a recommended award of funds or Housing Credit Allocation Amount and states any feasibility or other conditions to be placed on the award.
-The award amount is based on the lesser of the following:
+The conclusion of the Report, if being recommended, includes a recommended award of funds or Housing Credit Allocation Amount and states any feasibility or other conditions to be placed on the award.
+The award amount is based on the lesser of the amounts determined using the methods in paragraphs (1) to (3) of this subsection:

 (1) Program Limit Method.
 For Housing Credit Allocations, this method is based upon calculation of Eligible Basis after applying all cost verification measures and program limits as described in this section.
 The Applicable Percentage used is defined in §11.1(d) of this chapter (relating to Definitions).
 For Department programs other than Housing Tax Credits, this method is based upon calculation of the funding limit in current program rules or NOFA at the time of underwriting.